-Anastasia Nefyodova graduated from the production department of the Moscow Art Theater school.
-While still a student she worked as a set designer on the graduation productions at the Shchepkin Higher Theater School.
-In her last year of study she participated in Georgy Isaakyan’s production of Don Pasquale at the Perm Opera and Ballet Theater (a recipient of the Golden Mask award for the best opera).
+Anastasia Nefyodova graduated from the production department of the Moscow Art Theatre School.
+During her training period, she worked as a designer on graduation performances at the Art Theatre School and the Shchepkin Institute.
+In her final year, she created the costumes for Georgy Isaakyan’s opera Don Pasquale at the Perm Opera and Ballet Theatre (Golden Mask award for best opera performance).

 Nefyodova completed an internship at the Staatstheatre, Germany.
 Upon returning to Moscow, she continued working as a costume and set designer (Champions directed by Oleg Tabakov at the Tabakov Theatre, Children of the Priest directed by Alexander Ogarev at the Pushkin Theatre and others).
 As a production and costume designer in films, she has worked on more than 20 films and TV series (Inhale-Exhale by Ivan Dykhovichny, Moscow 2017 by Jamie Bradshaw and Alexander Dulerain, and others).
 She made a number of successful films with Marius Weisberg: Love in the Big City-2, 8 First Dates, and Napoleon vs. Rzhevsky.
 For the Perets (Pepper) TV channel, she created the witty Fashion Collection, and worked on children's television as the host of reports on fashion and style for teenagers.
 She has participated in numerous group and individual exhibitions in Moscow, St. Petersburg and Voronezh.

 She has been the Chief Designer of the Stanislavsky Electrotheatre since 2013.